 Award the following achievement cards to the appropriate travelers.
 Each achievement card is worth 3 points.
 If players are tied for an achievement, then they each receive the 3 points.

-- Gourmet - the player with the highest total face value of Meal cards.
+- Gourmet - the player with the highest sum of coins on their Meal cards.

 - Collector - the player with the most Souvenir cards.